Get Involved

 Below are a few suggested ideas for awareness-raising activities that you, family and friends could try:

-Hats for Hope, a nation-wide brain tumour awareness campaign, provides hope for those affected.
+Hats for Hope, a nationwide brain tumour awareness campaign, provides hope for those affected.
+Hope through research.
+Hope through information and education.
 Hope through support.
-Hope through research.
+Hope through advocacy.
 Hope for a cure.

 Brain Tumour Awareness Week is a great opportunity to raise awareness and also a great opportunity for fundraising.
 How much you want to do, is up to you!
 Take a look at our Your Way site and start fundraising now!